 Any such breach or interruption of our systems, or those of XIFIN or any of our third party information technology partners, could compromise our networks or data security processes and sensitive information could be inaccessible or could be accessed by unauthorized parties, publicly disclosed, lost or stolen.
-Any such interruption in access, improper access, disclosure or other loss of information could result in legal claims or proceedings, liability under laws that protect the privacy of patient information, such as the federal Health Insurance Portability and Accountability Act of 1996 ("HIPAA"), the General Data Protection Regulation, and the European Union Data Protection Directive, and regulatory penalties.
+Any such interruption in access, improper access, disclosure or other loss of information could result in legal claims or proceedings, liability under laws that protect the privacy of patient information, such as the federal Health Insurance Portability and Accountability Act of 1996, or HIPAA, the General Data Protection Regulation, and the European Union Data Protection Directive, and regulatory penalties.
 Regardless of the merits of any such claim or proceeding, defending it could be costly and divert management's attention from leading our business.
 Unauthorized access, loss or dissemination could also disrupt our operations, including our ability to perform our services, bill payors or patients, process claims and appeals, provide customer assistance services, conduct research and development activities, collect, process and prepare company financial information, provide information about our current and future solutions and engage in other patient and clinician education and outreach efforts.
 Any such breach could also result in the compromise of our trade secrets and other proprietary information, which could adversely affect our business and competitive position.

 Depending on the nature of the information compromised, in the event of a data breach or other unauthorized access to or acquisition of our user data, we may also have obligations to notify users about the incident and we may need to provide some form of remedy for the individuals affected by the incident.
 A growing number of legislative and regulatory bodies have adopted consumer notification requirements in the event of unauthorized access to or acquisition of certain types of personal data.
 Such breach notification laws continue to evolve and may be inconsistent from one jurisdiction to another.
 Complying with these obligations could cause us to incur substantial costs and could increase negative publicity surrounding any incident that compromises user data.
 In addition, the interpretation and application of consumer, health-related and data protection laws, rules and regulations in the United States, Europe and elsewhere are often uncertain, contradictory and in flux.
 It is possible that these laws, rules and regulations may be interpreted and applied in a manner that is inconsistent with our practices or those of our distributors and partners.
-If we or these third parties change our or their practices, or criminal charges, which could adversely affect our business.
+If we or these third parties are found to have violated such laws, rules or regulations, it could result in government-imposed fines, orders requiring that we or these third parties change our or their practices, or criminal charges, which could adversely affect our business.
 Complying with these various laws could cause us to incur substantial costs or require us to change our business practices, systems and compliance procedures in a manner adverse to our business.
-In addition, California recently enacted the California Consumer Privacy Act ("CCPA"), which became effective on January 1, 2020, and will, among other things, require new disclosures to California consumers and afford such consumers new abilities to opt out of certain sales of personal information.
+In addition, California recently enacted the California Consumer Privacy Act, or CCPA, which became effective on January 1, 2020, and will, among other things, require new disclosures to California consumers and afford such consumers new abilities to opt out of certain sales of personal information.
 It remains unclear how various provisions of the CCPA will be interpreted and enforced.
-The effects of the CCPA are potentially significant and may require us to modify our data processing practices and to incur substantial costs and expenses in an effort to
+The effects of the CCPA are potentially significant and may require us to modify our data processing practices and policies and to incur substantial costs and expenses in an effort to comply with this legislation.